 Jensen's alpha, or Jensen's measure, is a performance metric that measures a portfolio's excess return when compared to the market.
 In other words, it tells you if your investments beat the market and by how much.

-Unlike the total return, Jensen's alpha measures the risk-adjusted measure of a portfolio.
+Unlike the calculating ROI, Jensen's alpha measures the risk-adjusted measure of a portfolio.
 The reason that this metric is important is based on the assumption that, given the same return, investors will prefer the less risky fund.
 Hence, it is vital to adjust a fund's return by the risks it takes to evaluate its performance better.

 Now, let's look at how to put this concept into practice.

 How to calculate Jensen's alpha?
 Jensen's alpha calculation example